 You would then need to report $267.11 as capital gains on Form 8949.
 As we have now discovered, we are taxed two times for cryptocurrency received as staking rewards: first when we receive the crypto in our wallet (income tax), and later when we sell the coins (capital gains tax).

-If you want to learn more about calculating capital gains for cryptocurrencies, please refer to our in-depth tax guide that is updated regularly.
+If you want to learn more about calculating capital gains for cryptocurrencies, please refer to our in-depth tax guide which is updated regularly.

 Possible Changes from the IRS